jsummers/imageworsener/readme.txt

    sample.
 Default is 64.
 Setting this to 32 will save memory, with minimal reduction in accuracy.
 The effect on performance is not clear.

-   This option has no useful effect if IW was compiled to use 32-bit floating point for its internal calculations.

-   Assuming IW was compiled to use 64-bit floating point, it will use that for all its calculations, regardless of the "precision" setting.
-It will only use 32-bit for storing large amounts of data in memory.
+   Generally speaking, 64-bit floating point will be used for all calculations, regardless of the -precision setting.
+If -precision is set to 32, 32-bit floating point will be used when storing large amounts of data in memory.

  -encoding <encoding>
    Set the encoding used for text output (informational and error messages).